sp4ee/website-source/content/_index.md

 The Solarpunk Forever Engine (or SP4EE) is a tiny scratch-built solar engine.
 It spins when the sun shines and it keeps counting its turns forever.

 SP4EE is work in progress, and this site is a build log.
-[Read more about the concept](/about), and check out my progress reports here.
-If you want an update in your Inbox once every week or two, subscribe to the email list here:
+[Read more about the concept](/about), and check out my progress updates here.
+If you want an update in your Inbox once every week or two, subscribe to the newsletter here:

 {{< rawhtml >}}
 <div class="substack-signup">